-Please specify the kind of bequest and the item(s) bequeathed.
+Please specify the kind of legacy gift you wish to leave.
 Indicate the place and date of signature and, finally, please make sure you sign your will.

 If you don't leave a will, your estate will be settled in accordance with the law of your country.
 If you live in Switzerland, the entire estate will be shared between the legal heirs.
 If you have no heirs, your estate will be awarded to the canton or the municipality where you lived.